Best family travel insurance options for your peace of mind

 Standard travel insurance policy: This will apply if your child is travelling alone and is standard for all travellers regardless of age.
 However, the majority of travel insurance policies won't allow a baby to have their own - they'll most likely need a policy with an adult.

 Family travel insurance policy: This will apply if your child is travelling with you as a family.
 Family travel insurance covers one or two adults and anywhere between one to eight children, all of whom have to be under 18 and live in your home.
 If you only have one child, you could look into getting a couple's travel insurance policy and buying separate standard travel insurance for your child.
-This may work out cheaper than the family cover so is worth investigating.
+This might work out cheaper than the family cover so is worth investigating.

 Group travel insurance policy: This will apply if your child is travelling with non-family members.
 If you are not the organiser of the trip, check if group travel insurance has been arranged.
-If not, you may want to buy standard travel insurance for your child to be sure.
+If not, you might want to buy standard travel insurance for your child to be sure.

 What should I consider when buying children's travel insurance?